hlafaille/tenforce/README.md

 This package is designed to enforce the types of a Python class and its class variables (through type hints).
 Written mainly in Cython, it follows a few design principles.

-1. Sacrifice some dynamic language features for speed and simplicity
+1. Sacrifice certain dynamic language features for speed and simplicity
-    * Things like Unions (except for `None` unions & `Optional`) for the sake of simplicity and speed
+    * Things like Unions (except for `None` unions & `Optional`) & subscripted type annotations (ex: `list[str]`) for the sake of simplicity and speed
 2. Opt-in helpers, not opt-out
     * By default, we try to run was little code as possible when calling `check()` on an object.
 We do have extra arguments like `auto_cast` to automatically cast variables (assuming it can be a successful cast)